JussiFIN/Yathzee/README.md

 # Yathzee
-Simple commandline Yathzee C++ program
+Simple command line Yathzee C++ program

-My first C++ program that's not exercise.
-Should work perfectly if user doesn't try to break it.
+My first C++ program.

 Things to do:

--Change pointers stored in vector to unique pointers -When game asks "how many players?" it crashes if something else that int is given
+-Change pointers inside vector to unique pointers

+-At start of the game "How many players?" should only accept int

+-std::system("clear"); works on Windows command line too?